copperwater/xNetHack/doc/xnh-changelog-6.0.md

   the player is currently standing.
 - Monkeys get a short, one-time burst of speed after stealing an item.
 - 1/40 of randomly generated erodable items will have some amount of erosion.
+- Lieutenants count as lords, preventing them from getting bad gear and increasing their multishot by 1.
+- Captains count as princes, giving them slightly better gear and increasing their multishot by 2.

 ### Interface changes